Lucknow Is Offended By The Lack Of Kebabs On The ODOC List

 The culinary map of Uttar Pradesh is far more expansive than any single official list can capture.
-While recent government initiatives like One District One Cuisine have spotlighted the state's incredible vegetarian snacks, the non-vegetarian legacy remains the soul of its history.
-To truly understand this depth, Slurrp spoke with Sheeba Jairajpuri, a renowned culinary researcher and co-founder of Naimat Khana in Lucknow.
-Sheeba is an expert in preserving the domestic and royal flavours of Awadh, bringing a grounded, human perspective to the kitchen.
+While recent government initiatives have spotlighted the state's incredible vegetarian snacks, the non-vegetarian legacy remains the soul of its history.
+To get the full picture, Slurrp spoke with two titans of the industry: Sheeba Jairajpuri, a renowned culinary researcher and co-founder of Naimat Khana, and Chef Mukhtar Qureshi of Waarsa.
+While Sheeba brings a deep historical perspective on the domestic and royal flavours of Awadh, Chef Mukhtar provides the professional expertise of a kitchen veteran.
 "While the official lists celebrate our vibrant vegetarian culture, the meat-based legacy of Uttar Pradesh is an integral part of our identity that cannot be ignored," Sheeba explains.
-"It is a repertoire built on patience, where the flame is as important as the spice.
-Our food is a narrative of migration, royalty, and local ingenuity that deserves a place on every must-try list."
+"It is a repertoire built on patience, where the flame is as important as the spice."
+Chef Mukhtar agrees, noting that Uttar Pradesh food is entirely distinct from Mughlai food.
+He points out that while Mughlai covers most of the Delhi style, Uttar Pradesh has its own unique way of cooking, seasoning, and preparing dishes.

 The Top 20 Non Vegetarian Dishes Of Uttar Pradesh